-Following is a critical analysis and commentary of the work of three contemporary artists whose work has influenced Nya′s oeuvre.
-In particular, their use of materials, appreciation of color, understanding of textures, respect for line, symmetry and balance and an ever-evolving appreciation of their role to use their painting ground as a belvedere to discourse themes intrinsic to the human spirit in a fresh, imaginative, unique, conceptual, thought-provoking and enduring perspective.
+Following is a critical analysis and commentary of the work of four contemporary artists whose work has influenced Nya′s oeuvre.
+In particular, their use of materials, appreciation of color, understanding of textures, respect for line, symmetry and balance and an ever-evolving appreciation of their role to use their painting ground as a belvedere to discourse themes intrinsic to the human experience.

 thakor patel . india